robharper/algonquin-canoe-graph/README.md

-# Algonqiun Provincial Park Canoe Route Graph Dataset
+# Algonquin Provincial Park Canoe Route Graph Dataset

 This repo contains scripts to create a graph dataset of Algonquin Park canoe routes, portages, and the lakes they traverse.
 The goal of the connectivity graph is to allow route-finding algorithms to plot one or more paths between points in Algonquin park.